Last updated 23 April 2025

 About the monitoring

-The number of registered snowmobiles indicates the potential for snowmobile traffic in Svalbard, but gives no information about the geographical and temporal extent.
+The number of registered snowmobiles indicates the potential for snowmobile traffic in Svalbard but gives no information about the geographical and temporal extent.
 In 2023, the Governor of Svalbard introduced systematic reporting on detailed snowmobile activities from tour operators.
-Over time, this will provide additional information about traffic from organized commercial snowmobile trips, but there is a lack of data from snowmobiling among private individuals and in the context of research and education.
+Over time, this will provide additional information about traffic from organised commercial snowmobile trips, but there is a lack of data from snowmobiling done by people acting in a personal capacity and from those acting in the context of research and education.

 Places and areas